mythicnetwork/mythickitpvp/README.md

-# Mythic Network
+# Mythic Network KitPvP

-The Official Mythic Network Coding Repository.
+The Official Mythic Network KitPvP Coding Repository.

 This is the dev branch and upcoming features are uploaded here.